-(g) There shall be no closed season except as provided in section 26-66-1 (c) and subsection (j) of this section and no daily or season bag limits on any of the following species: coyote, porcupine, red squirrel, weasel, or skunk.

-(h) The open season for taking red fox and gray fox shall be from the third Saturday in October through the last day in February.
-The daily bag limit shall not exceed three and the season limit shall not exceed thirty, in combination.

-(i) There shall be a closed season for all hunting and the training of dogs from the second Saturday in October through 7:00 a.m., e.d.t. on the third Saturday in October except for turkey and archery deer hunting; rail and gallinule hunting in tidal marsh; waterfowl hunting; coyote hunting; the hunting of foxes and rabbits under the provisions of section 26-39 of the Connecticut General Statutes as amended; hunting on licensed private shooting preserves operating under the provisions of section 26-48 of the Connecticut General Statutes as amended; junior pheasant hunting training day under the provisions of Section 26-48a-1(a) of the Regulations of Connecticut state agencies; field trials held under the provisions of section 26-51 and section 26-52 of the Connecticut General Statutes as amended; or the training of hunting dogs on any area approved by the Department for this purpose.

-(j) There shall be no open season for hunting any wild game birds or mammals other than turkeys during the open spring turkey season beginning the last Wednesday in April and ending the last Saturday in May.

-(k) The open season for taking woodchuck shall be from March 15 through November 15.
+- (g) There shall be no closed season except as provided in section 26-66-1 (c) and subsection (j) of this section; and no daily or season bag limits on any of the following species: coyote, porcupine, red squirrel, weasel, and skunk. - (h) The open season for taking red fox and gray fox shall be from the third Saturday in October through the last day in February.
+The daily bag limit shall not exceed three and the season limit shall not exceed thirty, in combination. - (i) There shall be a closed season for all hunting and the training of dogs from the first Saturday in October through 7:00 a.m., e.d.t. on the third Saturday in October except for turkey and archery deer hunting; rail and gallinule hunting in tidal marsh; waterfowl hunting; the hunting of foxes and rabbits under the provisions of section 26-39 of the general statutes as amended; hunting on licensed private shooting preserves operating under the provisions of section 26-48 of the general statutes as amended; junior pheasant hunting training day under the provisions of Section 26-48a-1(a) of the Regulations of Connecticut state agenicies; field trials held under the provisions of section 26-51 and section 26-52 of the general statutes as amended, the training of dogs under the provisions of Section 26-49 of the general statutes as amended; or the training of hunting dogs on any area approved by the Department for this purpose. - (j) There shall be no open season for hunting any wild game birds or mammals other than turkeys during the open spring turkey season beginning the first Wednesday in May and ending after 25 consecutive days thereafter. - (k) The open season for taking woodchuck shall be from March 15 through November 15.

-(Effective May 16, 1996; Amended May 29, 1998; Amended December 18, 2002; Amended April 27, 2005; Amended September 9, 2013)
+(Effective May 16, 1996; Amended May 29, 1998; Amended December 18, 2002; Amended April 27, 2005)

 Sec.
 26-66-4.
-Wild Fowl and Shore Birds
+Wild fowl and shore birds

-The open season daily bag limit and possession limit for migratory game birds and the method of taking such game birds shall be the same as the open season, daily bag limit, possession limit and methods of taking fixed for such birds by the regulations of the United States Fish and Wildlife Service made under the provisions of an act of Congress relating to migratory birds, and as provided under the provisions of section 26-91 of the Connecticut General Statutes, except as provided in section 26-66-1(c) of the Regulations of Connecticut State Agencies.
+The open season daily bag limit and possession limit for migratory game birds and the method of taking such game birds shall be the same as the open season, daily bag limit, possession limit and methods of taking fixed for such birds by the regulations of the United States fish and wildlife service made under the provisions of an act of Congress relating to migratory birds, and as provided under the provisions of section 26-91 of the general statutes, except as provided in section 26-66-1(c).

-(a) No person, except the commissioner, may construct or place any permanent blind or structure for hunting of waterfowl on state-controlled lands or waters.
-Any such permanent blind or structure may be removed or destroyed by the commissioner at any time.

-(b) All waterfowl hunting on state-controlled lands and waters of Great Island, Old Lyme and Ragged Rock Creek, Old Saybrook, shall be from waterfowl hunting blinds only, except that cripples may be recovered by shooting within the area open to hunting.
+- (a) There shall be a minimum distance of one hundred yards between all occupied duck hunting blinds, whether such blinds be permanent, temporary, drift or float. - (b) No person, except the commissioner, may construct or place any permanent blind or structure for hunting of waterfowl on state-controlled lands or waters.
+Any such permanent blind or structure may be removed or destroyed by the commissioner at any time. - (c) All waterfowl hunting on state-controlled lands and waters of Great Island, Old Lyme and Ragged Rock Creek, Old Saybrook, shall be from waterfowl hunting blinds only, except that cripples may be recovered by shooting within the area open to hunting.